Legal · Document 02 · Terms

 Personal-device obligations.

-The Service governs Governed Channels created on your WhatsApp Business API number.
-It cannot reach, and we cannot read, conversations that your staff, volunteers or other personnel may hold on their own personal WhatsApp accounts.
-This is a structural limit of the WhatsApp Business API and is true of any compliant offering in this category.
+The Service governs Governed Channels created on our own secure web space (including the SMS-verified web room) and Microsoft Teams.
+Governed Channels cannot reach conversations that your staff, volunteers or other personnel may hold on their own personal messaging accounts, such as WhatsApp.
+This is a built-in limit of any lawful Governed Channel and is true regardless of platform.
+Using Governed Channels in place of personal messaging removes this limit for the conversations they carry.

-If your personnel continue to discuss service users, residents, beneficiaries or operational matters on personal WhatsApp in parallel with Governed Channels, those conversations remain ungoverned.
-The Service reduces, but does not eliminate, that risk.
-Reducing it the rest of the way is governance work that sits with you.
+If your personnel carry on discussing service users, residents, beneficiaries or work matters on personal WhatsApp alongside Governed Channels, those conversations stay outside the record.
+The Service reduces that risk; it does not remove it – and the more you move work onto our own secure web space and Teams, the more of it you reduce.
+Closing the rest is governance work that sits with you.

 By accepting these Terms, you undertake to: